diffplug/spotless-cli/README.md

 CleanThat enables automatic refactoring of Java code.
   -a, --add-mutator[=mutator[,mutator...]...]
                   Add a mutator to the list of mutators to use.
-Mutators are the individual refactoring steps CleanThat applies.
+Mutators are the individual refactoring steps clean-that applies.
 A list of available mutators can be found in the "Additional Info" section.
   -d, --use-default-mutators
-                  Use the default mutators provided by CleanThat.
+                  Use the default mutators provided by clean-that.
 Default mutators are: <SafeAndConsensual>.
                   (default: true)
   -D, --include-draft-mutators